K5rovski/MultiGame/README.md

 ```
       if the pictures on the two selected cubes are the same and both of them don't have a Parther
-      so far, this sets the
+      so far, this sets theTodelete flag of the second selection,
-      To delete flag of the second selection, sets the partner of both cubes, and deselects them.
+      sets the partner of both cubes, and deselects them.
 ```csharp

   // Tabla.cs